-Sweetwater Trail is a 5 mile moderately trafficked out and back trail located near El Dorado Hills, CA that features a lake and is rated as moderate.
+Sweetwater Trail is a 5 mile moderately trafficked out and back trail located near El Dorado Hills, California that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash